Jhabua district

 Jhabua district (/hi/) is a district of Madhya Pradesh state in central India.
-The town of Jhabua is the administrative headquarters of the district.
+The town of Jhabua is the administrative headquarters of the district.Jhabua district is located western part of Madhya Pradesh.

 Geography

 Jhabua district lies in the western part of Madhya Pradesh.
 It is surrounded by Dahod and Chhota Udaipur districts of Gujarat, Banswara district of Rajasthan, and Alirajpur, Dhar and Ratlam districts of Madhya Pradesh.

 It has an area of 3,782 km^{2}.
 The terrain is hilly and undulating.
 Average rainfall in the district is about 800 mm.
 The district is divided into five tehsils and six community development blocks.

 Jhabua district was divided into two parts in May 2008, namely Alirajpur and Jhabua.
 Alirajpur, Jobat, Udaigarh, Bhabra, Sondawa and Kathiwada are the 6 blocks of new district, Alirajpur.
 Jhabua district now consists of Jhabua, Meghnagar, Ranapur, Rama, Thandla and Petlawad blocks.